phonedude/cs595-s22/assignments/Murphy/6/README.md

         }
     }

-Finally, when getting the homepage of the server, we use a the functions discussed above along with getting the request headers that we will pass into said functions.
+Finally, when getting the homepage of the server, we use the functions discussed above along with getting the request headers that we will pass into said functions.
 First, we call the fingerPrinting(), passing in the request headers 'user-agent', 'accept', and 'accept-language', and store